Aegisub/aegisite/content/en/blog/2008-07-25-How_VSFilter_renders_border_and_shadow.md

 ---
-title: "How VSFilter renders border and shadow"
+title: How VSFilter renders border and shadow
 contributors:
-- "jfs"
+  - jfs
-date: 2008-07-25T03:00:00.000+01:00
+date: 2008-07-25T03:00:00+01:00
-lastmod: 2008-07-25T03:36:11.623+01:00
+lastmod: 2008-07-25T03:36:11.623000+01:00
 weight: 50
 tags:
   - old-post
   - vsfilter
   - vsfilter internals
 ---

-If you've ever used the \be or the new \blur tag you might wonder, why do they blur *edges* and not everything?
+If you've ever used the \\be or the new \\blur tag you might wonder, why do they blur *edges* and not everything?

 ![Example of how VSFilter blurs just edges and not everything](/img/blog/old/be-blur-demo.png)

 The answer lies in how VSFilter internally handles fill, border and shadow, and the relationship between them.

 The basic component of a subtitle rendering is the *fill*.
 The fill is the main shape of the text, ie. what you see if you disable border and shadow.
-(When I write "text" here it can just as well be a vector drawing made with \p1.)
+(When I write "text" here it can just as well be a vector drawing made with \\p1.)

 I am keeping things simple here, there are some technical details in the actual implementation I'm skipping over because they aren't relevant for the discussion, although they actually impact the actual algorithm used greatly.
 I might discuss the detailed algorithm later.

 When I talk about bitmaps in this post, they are single-channel bitmaps, ie. black/white bitmaps.
 Colour is applied during the painting-step, this is described in detail below.

 When a subtitle is to be rendered, VSFilter first creates a bitmap of the text fill.
-It then sees if the text should have a "wide outline", ie. if a \bord tag is in effect.
+It then sees if the text should have a "wide outline", ie. if a \\bord tag is in effect.
 If there is a wide outline, it allocates an additional bitmap that will contain the *widened region*.

 The *widened region* is the fill bitmap modified in a way so it's effectively "embolded", ie. the outline is expanded outwards, but the entire fill is still kept.